fgonzalezmir/dataengineer-nanodegree/01-datamodeling/project01-data-modeling-with-postgres/README.md

 ####sql_queries.py

 This file contains all the queries to the database.
-All the inserts are improved for better performance with the clause ON CONFLICT DO NOTHING.

  In this file are:
  1. All the CREATE sentences for all the tables.